Getting a Handle on Hanger

 In today’s world, however, that same biological system activates not in the wilderness but in a traffic jam or during a long meeting.
 The physiological drive remains, but the appropriate behavioral outlet – finding food – is delayed.
 This mismatch between our evolutionary wiring and our modern routines explains why so many people experience hanger in everyday life.

 Hanger also illustrates how emotion depends on context.
 The same physiological state, low blood sugar, can lead to different outcomes depending on the situation and interpretation.
-If you are at home preparing dinner, hunger might feel like simple anticipation.
+If you are at home preparing dinner, with the smell of meatloaf humming in the over, hunger might feel like excitement or anticipation.

 But if you’re in a tense conversation, your brain might interpret those same bodily sensations as anger or frustration.
 Emotions are essential, they can lead us in the right direction, but they are often blunt instruments – at some point, our more nuanced cognitive abilities need to tag in.